Reading the complex reality of India’s Jewish communities: Tiny – but still expanding

 “My family has become outwardly Israeli, but inside they were totally Indian,” said Oshrit Birvadker, yet another 33-year-old, who is an ardent advocate in Israel for the Bene Israeli community (to which she belongs) and an impressive force for better understanding between her two homelands.
 In 2017, her comments to Narendra Modi’s official delegation to Israel precipitated changes in Overseas Citizenship of India regulations that could allow Israelis (who are required to do military service) to get OCI status.

-Birvadker’s contacts were forwarded to me by Solomon Souza, grandson of the great Indian modernist painter FN Souza, who is proudly and simultaneously Jewish, Israeli and Goan (he is now applying for OCI status.
+Birvadker’s contacts were forwarded to me by Solomon Souza, grandson of the great Indian modernist painter FN Souza, who is proudly and simultaneously Jewish, Israeli and Goan (he is now applying for OCI status).
 On an animated Zoom call, she told me, “For many years I knew I was Indian but the outside has been divided dichotomously, the Mizrahis against the Ashkenazis, immigrants from Europe versus immigrants from Arab and North African countries, the generation of the country’s founders versus a generation of immigrants.”

 Initially, says Birvadker, “I felt that my place was among those Mizrahis.
 As a first-generation migrant to Israel, I felt we shared the same history.
 But all the way through I felt I haven’t found my place.
 The government may indeed see us under the same category, but the truth is that we share a different world that is unique to the culture of the subcontinent.
 That is when I started focusing my attention on my community, and the people directly around me.”